JLHayde/random-key/README.md

 + Min: How likely this will occur in sequence
 + Max: How many this will occur in sequence
 + Avoid: Name of the item, that it should avoid being next to.
++ Max Height: How long the sequence should be.

 # Dev